refractionPOINT/lce_doc/docs/events-overview.md

 ## Overview

-Events in LimaCharlie are in standard formatted JSON.
+At a high level, Events in LimaCharlie are in standard formatted JSON.

 ```schema json_schema
 {